-- Gartner a leading research company on IT, and - IDC a dedicated organization on publishing data for IT industry.
+- Gartner a leading research company on IT, - IDC a dedicated organization on publishing data for IT industry, and - Other independent research conducted on our sector.

 We believe that these industry publications, surveys and forecasts are reliable, but we have not independently verified them and cannot guarantee their accuracy or completeness.
 Some of this data we used were produced prior to the recent global economic crisis in discussion and therefore some of the data might have become inaccurate.